 Right-click on the text section, print and hold Shift for Windows or Shift+CMD for MAC users.
-Then click on the other text section above or rounder.
+Then click on the other text section above or under.

-All sections that lie between the two selected text sections are selected.
+All sections that lie between the two selected text sections will be selected.

 Unfortunately it is not possible to select several sections from different parts of the document.